Presenting with impact doesn’t seem to be something that comes naturally or easily to all professionals.

 – Remember, some are mothers or fathers, all are sons and daughters.
 They are all creative, responsible and intelligent people who hope you have something to share which will help them in some way.

 – They are all busy professionals who have taken time out to listen to you.
-Everyone is interested in what you have to say and they care.
+Everyone is interested in what you have to say.
 There are a great number of other things they could be doing instead.

 – You are speaking to a room full of people who have fears, anxieties, hopes and aspirations just like you do.
-Like you, they live in hope that you understand them and will share some of your feelings too.
+They live in hope that you understand them and will share some of your feelings too.

 – You are connecting with emotional beings.
 They don’t want to be lectured at.
 Your audience want you to help them to feel something emotional, as well as become a little wiser.